strongloop/strongloop.com2/_posts/2017-06-13-strongloop-mobile-monday-teamup-api-first-hackathon.md

 > Evidence-based medicine (EBM) is an approach to medical practice intended to optimize decision-making by emphasizing the use of evidence from well-designed and well-conducted research.
 A medical professional generally depends on articles published in medical journals for this evidence.
 Thousands of article are being published every day. which makes it very hard for the health care professional to find relevant info.

-{% include image.html file='grand prize.png' alt='Grand Prize Winners' %}
+{% include image.html file='2017/grand prize.png' alt='Grand Prize Winners' %}

 Congratulations to the team, composed of Akshay Kumar Vikram, Vishnu Pillai, and Gladys Um.